 We believe that all who are united to the risen and ascended Son of God are members of the church which is the body and bride of Christ, which began at Pentecost and is completely distinct from Israel.
 We believe that by the same Spirit all believers in this age are baptized into, and thus become members one of another, are under solemn duty to keep the unity of the Spirit in the bond of peace.
 (Matthew 16:16-18, Acts 2:42-47, Romans 12:5, I Corinthians 12:12-27, Ephesians 1:20-23, Colossians 3:14-15)

 We believe that water baptism and the Lord’s Supper are the only sacraments and ordinances of the church and that they are a scriptural means of testimony for the church in this age.
 (Matthew 28:19, Luke 22:19-20, Acts 10:47-48, Acts 16:32-33, Acts 18:7-8, I Corinthians 11:23-26)

-We teach that God established marriage as a lifelong relationship between one man and one woman for the purposes of fellowship and mutual aid, reproduction and sexual intimacy.
+We teach that God designed both Marriage and Singleness for His glory, both intended to point us toward our future hope in Him, and neither as our ultimate hope or fulfillment.
+God designed marriage as a lifelong relationship between one man and one woman for the purposes of fellowship and mutual aid, reproduction, and sexual intimacy.
+Specifically, God’s design for sex is within the marriage covenant and all sex outside of marriage goes against His Word.
 The marriage relationship between man and woman is to reflect the spiritual relationship that exists between Christ and His Church.
-(Genesis 2:23-25, Matthew 19:6, Genesis 2:18, Genesis 1:28, 1 Corinthians 7:2-5, Ephesians 5:22-32)
+Singleness is uniquely seen as a gift in scripture, with which we serve Christ, within the Family of Christ.
+(Genesis 2:23-25, Matthew 19:6, Genesis 2:18, Genesis 1:28, 1 Corinthians 7:2-5; 25-31, Ephesians 5:22-32)